 CNAME record to point to their server.
 Append a period to the end of their server name so that your domain name doesn’t get appended to the end of the name.

-host both allow you to specify a nameserver to query.
+Verify your configuration with the nslookup, host, or dig command. nslookup and host both allow you to specify a nameserver to query.
 Verifying the results from your NS servers immediately after changes allows you to catch problems before they are cached in too many servers.
-If you are using you domain registrar’s DNS servers it may take a few minutes after you make a change before it is visible.
+If you are using your domain registrar’s DNS servers it may take a few minutes after you make a change before it is visible.